ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 client.on("message", function (currentMessage) //etc...
 ```

----

-This is what the on message code block is
+After this cleanup and reorganisation, this is what the `client.on("message"...` code looks like.

 ```typescript
 client.on("message", function (currentMessage) {//takes a message object as input if (!messageHasBotPermissions(currentMessage)){return}
   const fetchCurrentGuildObject = client.guilds.fetch(serverId);

   const commandBody = currentMessage.content.slice(prefix.length);
   const args = commandBody.split(" ");
   const command = args.shift().toLowerCase();